Estes NASA Pegasus

 Finishing:

-T' model be given an overall coat o' white paint and t' decals were applied to give t' desired look.
-Ahoy!
+T' model was given an overall coat o' white paint and t' decals were applied to give t' desired look.
 T' decal scan from Ye Olde Rocket Shoppe was grainy so I cleaned them up usin' Microsoft Paint.
-Ahoy!
+Blimey!
+Begad!
 T' flag decals lacked stars so I substituted flags that I had made myself.
-Arrr!
-T' blue be too light for t' flag so I used a darker shade o' blue.
+T' blue was too light for t' flag so I used a darker shade o' blue.
+Well, blow me down!
+Ya scallywag!
 I printed them on Bels decal paper and coated them with Krylon Crystal Clear before application.
-Aye aye!

 Construction Rating: 4 out o' 5